Armenia: Pashinyan wins election with over half the votes | DW | 21.06.2021

 Just one other party, led by businessman Gagik Tsarukyan, was likely to clear the 5% threshold and get seats in parliament, according to early results on Sunday evening.

-Pashinyan called the election after thousands of protesters took the streets over a peace deal that he signed in November.
+Pashinyan called the election after thousands of protesters took the streets over a peace deal he had signed in November.

 But Azerbaijan managed to take control of large parts of Nagorno-Karabakh that Armenian forces had held for more than a quarter-century.